 Imaging can help provide a clearer sense of what’s going on inside your vascular structures.
-One option is a venogram, which uses intravenous contrast fluid to highlight blood vessels on an X-ray image.

-A duplex ultrasound is another diagnostic tool that evaluates the direction and speed of your blood flow.
+A duplex ultrasound is a diagnostic tool that evaluates the direction and speed of your blood flow.
 A small handheld device called a transducer is guided over the surface of your skin and delivers sound waves to create an image of the targeted veins.

 You and Dr. Taghizadeh determine the best treatment path depending on your medical history, current health, and the extent of your venous insufficiency.
 A customized treatment plan is developed to suit your exact set of needs.

 In some cases, compression stockings can improve blood flow and reduce swelling in your legs.
 Dr. Taghizadeh might also advise elevating your legs, increased exercise, and keep your legs uncrossed while seated.